MicrosoftLearning/20480-Programming-in-HTML5-with-JavaScript-and-CSS3/Instructions/20480C_MOD08_DEMO.md

 >**Note**: If the message **Intranet settings are turned off by default** appears, click **Don’t show this message again**.

 9. On the Windows taskbar, click **File Explorer**, and then browse to **[Repository Root]\Allfiles\Mod08\Labfiles\Resources**.
-10. Drag-and-drop **mark-hanson.jpg** from File Explorer, onto the empty rectangle in Internet Explorer, and verify that the image appears on the page.
+10. Drag-and-drop **mark-hanson.jpg** from File Explorer, onto the empty rectangle in Microsoft Edge, and verify that the image appears on the page.
 11. Close Microsoft Edge.
 12. In **Solution Explorer**, double-click **index.htm**.
 13. Find the following section near the bottom of the file.
 This section contains the HTML markup for the video controls that download and play a video presentation of a session from a previous conference: